Despite calls to improve, air travel is still a nightmare for many with disabilities

 The act required the TSA to add training for how to handle the different needs of passengers with disabilities.
 One in four U.S. adults has a disability, according to the Centers for Disease Control and Prevention, and to understand various disabilities requires comprehensive and repeated training.

 The TSA extended all training of newly hired TSA agents from two weeks to three weeks.
-Agents get 90 minutes of training on disability, according to a TSA official, in those first weeks of training.
-Then they go through on-the-job training exercises that can add another six hours on disability.
-At work, agents and supervisors talk about how to respond to specific situations, including dealing with disability issues.
+That includes 5 1/2 hours of instruction on screening people with disabilities and medical conditions, according to a TSA official.
+Then, at work, agents and supervisors talk about how to respond to specific situations, including dealing with disability issues.

 Still, most of the complaints that NPR heard from passengers were the result of agents not following that training.